'Anbessa' (2019) by Mo Scarpelli

 While on vacation, I watched a bunch of fiction films that were heavy on plot and spectacle.
 It's difficult to go from a violence-laden Tarantino movie where someone gets smashed in the face with a can of dog food, to a movie that essentially just follows a young boy as he plays make believe for 90 minutes.

-Again, I'm not making a judgement on quality, simply noting that it's difficult to move seamlessly between genres.
+Again, I'm not making a judgment on quality, simply noting that it's difficult to move seamlessly between genres.
 The experience is akin to shifting from eating nothing but Taco Bell to a strict salad diet.
-Changing it up is good, but you're initially going to miss of all the melted cheese and Fire sauce.
+Changing it up is good, but you're initially going to miss of all of the melted cheese and Fire sauce.

 I wish I still had half the imagination I possessed as a child.